Why am I not losing weight on Mounjaro?

 Mounjaro doses are increased like this to make sure your body safely gets used to the medication and to reduce side effects.
 You will still lose weight at lower doses and notice the effects of the medication, but you may notice things progress more smoothly once you reach your chosen maintenance dose.

 If you’re not losing weight at the rate you’d like at your starter or a lower dose, we recommend sticking with your treatment until you reach a higher maintenance dose.
 You may find that this dose works better for you and will notice more weight loss.
-You can also stay on any maintenance dose, such as 10mg, if you find that you start getting results and don’t want to increase your dose again.
+You can also stay on any maintenance dose, such as 10mg, if you find that you start getting results and do not want to increase your dose again.
 You can always change your mind and increase it later.

 5. You’re in a weight loss plateau